rhaiscript/book/src/engine/optimize/reoptimize.md

 ")?;

 for n in 0..5_i64 {
-    // Create a new 'Scope' - put constants in it to aid optimization let mut scope = Scope::new();
+    // Create a new scope - put constants in it to aid optimization let mut scope = Scope::new();
     scope.push_constant("SCENARIO", n);